How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 By Air

-As overseas entrants and supporters, you are likely to enter Marrakech via aeroplane.
-The closest airport is Marrakesh Menara Airport (Google Map Location, IATA: RAK), named after the suburb it is located in, with daily direct flights from and to various cities in Morocco, Europe, and North America.
+As overseas entrants and supporters, you will likely enter Marrakech via aeroplane.
+The closest airport is Marrakesh Menara Airport (Google Map Location, IATA: RAK), named after the suburb in which it is located, with daily direct flights from and to various cities in Morocco, Europe, and North America.

 We travelled from New Zealand to Morocco, breaking up the journey with two stop-overs – in Singapore (for three nights) and London (for two nights).
-We arrived in Marrakesh 8 days prior to the event so as to acclimatise and ensure no feelings of jetlag from the long trip remained.
-Thanks to those lengthy stopovers, we had no jetlag whatsoever, and (in hindsight) could have arrived on the Friday before the race.
+We arrived in Marrakesh 8 days before the event to acclimatise and ensure no feelings of jetlag from the long trip remained.
+Thanks to those lengthy stopovers, we had no jetlag whatsoever and (in hindsight) could have arrived on the Friday before the race.

 Airplane wing over urban landscape during flight.